mbabynames search ✿

 Ocean Gregory

-"noble and strong" (Ocean) meets "watchful" (Gregory).
+"the sea" (Ocean) meets "watchful" (Gregory).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Gregory (3 syllables) builds on the shorter Ocean, giving the name forward momentum.

 Ocean Valentina